fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 4. The route list should now contain only the "Default local route to the subnetwork 172.29.1.0/24"

-Now it's time to create the VPC peerings:
+**Now it's time to create the VPC peerings:**

-1. Open VPC network peering page from the Console under the "VPC Network" menu
+1. Still in **Project 1**, Open VPC network peering page from the Console under the "VPC Network" menu

 ![VPC network peering page](https://raw.githubusercontent.com/fortinetsolutions/terraform-modules/master/GCP/qwiklabs/vpc-peering/instructions/img/vpc_network_peering.png)